edwinmarmolejos/ads-group-project-travel-x/README.md

 - From this csv, we used **lists** as data structures to store all of the cities' information (attractions, ratings of these attractions, and duration of these attractions, cost).

 # Future additions to the code
 - A program export the data automatically from travel reccommendation engines.
-This will make the

-# Credits
+- Travel length, which is currently set to 10 days, should be lengthier.
+- Travelers with some long-duration activities may not be satisfied with the service.
+- Implement activities that, if maximized, will cover the whole iteration days of the voyagers.
+- Implementation of costs inside the attractions.
+- Increment number of cities available for customers to visit
+- Reservations and suggestions of restaurants and hotels.
+- Finally, we would also develop the loyalty program.
+This would mean some travelers will be assigned “secret locations”.

   Edwin Marmolejos,
   Sebastian Vasquez,
   Arturo Camarena,